soderlind/a-faster-load-textdomain/README.md

 This is a WordPress plugin that caches the `.mo` file in a transient to speed up the loading of text domains.

+## Prerequisites

+WordPress 6.3 or later

 ## Installation

-1. Download the plugin files and extract them to the `wp-content/mu-plugins` directory.
+Download the plugin files and extract `wp-cache-textdomain.php` to the `wp-content/mu-plugins` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## Usage